borkdude/pprint/README.md

 The size should not be much bigger than 8-10MB, but by compiling with clojure.pprint as it, the binary becomes around 27-30MB.

+## Tl;dr version

+`table-ize` uses `find-var` which tends to bloat GraalVM native images.

+The `find-var` can be avoided by making `write-option-table` a table of keywords to vars.
+If we do that, the binary ends up being only 10MB and GraalVM memory usage during compilation is reduced significantly.

+## Longer version

 Identified paths that bloat the binary:

 - Line 3204: `(.isArray (class obj)) (pprint-array obj)` (only the `pprint-array` triggers it)